neighbor-bear/fceux-for-retrogame/readme.md

 ## What's new

+#### 12 September 2021
+  - Fixed enabling Scanline start and end when loading a rom.
+For this FCEUD_ReloadConfig is refactored to call UpdateEMUCore, also moving enabling autoresume to UpdateEMUCore.

 #### 25 July 2021
   - Some refactorings for Game Genie use and assign hotkey to toggle it.
   - Added autoresume.
 It can be enabled in `Main settings`.
 This is a feature from upstream FCEUX.